How to access EODATA using boto3 on Creodias

 Ubuntu 22.04

-Other operating systems might also work, but they are outside of scope of this article and might require adjusting of commands provided here.
+Other operating systems might also work, but they are outside the scope of this article and might require adjusting the commands provided here.

 Either way, your virtual machine needs to have access to the network which gives access to the EODATA repository.
 This network is either called eodata or has a name which starts with eodata_.